Negativity bias: Steeper negative gradient

+Negativity dominance

 Negativity dominance describes the tendency for the combination of positive and negative items/events/etc. to skew towards an overall more negative interpretation than would be suggested by the summation of the individual positive and negative components.
 Phrasing in more Gestalt-friendly terms, the whole is more negative than the sum of its parts.

+Negative differentiation

 Negative differentiation is consistent with evidence suggesting that the conceptualization of negativity is more elaborate and complex than that of positivity.
 For instance, research indicates that negative vocabulary is more richly descriptive of the affective experience than that of positive vocabulary.
 Furthermore, there appear to be more terms employed to indicate negative emotions than positive emotions.
 The notion of negative differentiation is consistent with the mobilization-minimization hypothesis, which posits that negative events, as a consequence of this complexity, require a greater mobilization of cognitive resources to deal with the affective experience and a greater effort to minimize the consequences.